Uzbekistan travel advice

 Be prepared.
 Do not expect medical services to be the same as in Canada.
 Pack a travel health kit, especially if you will be travelling away from major city centres.

-Laws & culture
+Laws and culture

-Penalties for possession, use or trafficking of illegal drugs are strict.
+Penalties for possession, use or trafficking of illegal drugs are severe.
 Convicted offenders can expect jail sentences and heavy fines.

 The laws of Uzbekistan prohibit sexual acts between individuals of the same sex.